-- 1. It is the responsibility of parents to assure the appropriate behavior of their children while in the library.
-Excessive noise, running, climbing in and on furnishings, fighting, and abusive language are some examples of behavior deemed inappropriate and disruptive. - 2.
-Children exhibiting inappropriate and disruptive behavior may be asked to leave the library building and grounds. - 3.
-Library staff is not responsible for the supervision of children left unattended. - 4.
+- 1. It is the responsibility of parents/guardians to assure the appropriate behavior of their children while in the library - 2.
+Children exhibiting inappropriate and/or disruptive behavior may be asked to leave the library building and grounds. - 3.
 Children seven years of age and younger must be attended and supervised (within sight) at all times by a responsible person.
-Responsible person is defined as someone twelve years of age or older who has been assigned to the care of the child, such as a parent or a baby-sitter and who can take responsibility should an emergency arise. - 5.
+This person must be twelve years of age or older and be assigned to the care of the child. - 4.
+Library staff is not responsible for the supervision of children left unattended.
 Staff response to children left unattended can include: - a.
-Sending the child home - b.
-Calling the parents to come to the library and pick the child up - c.
-Calling the police to assume responsibility for the child - 6.
-The library assumes no responsibility for children left unattended at the library after closing. - 7.
-Chronic offenders will be denied use of the library. - 8.
-Individuals of any age with mental, physical, or emotional problems which render supervision necessary shall be accompanied by a parent or other caregiver at all times. - 9.
-FINALLY, BE AWARE THAT WHEN THE LIBRARY CLOSES the doors are locked, lights are turned off and no one is available to supervise the outside areas.
+Sending the child home. - b.
+Calling parents/guardians to come to the library and pick the child up. - c.
+Calling the police, or the appropriate authorities including child welfare agencies, to assume responsibility for the child. - 5.
+Chronic offenders will be denied use of the library. - 6.
+Individuals of any age with mental, physical, or emotional problems which render supervision necessary shall be accompanied by a parent or other caregiver at all times. - 7.
+Finally, be aware that when the library closes, the doors are locked, lights are turned off, and no one is available to supervise the areas outside the library.
 Please arrange to pick up your child BEFORE closing time.
-If a child is still in the library at closing time and we are unable to locate the parents, for the safety of your child, the local authorities will be called to assist in locating a parent.
+If a child is still in the library at closing time and we are unable to locate the caregiver, for the safety of your child, the local authorities will be called to assist in locating a parent/guardian.
+Two staff members will stay inside the library with the child until the child has been picked up.